-INCOME TAX ΙΝΟΟΜΕ ΤΑΧ Beneficiary Incentives Period of Incentive Conditions for the Tax Incentive 1.
-Operator in an Industrial Park or Free Zone who invests in establishing or operating vocational or technical institutes.
-Income derived by a person from undertaking any of the listed business activities in the Industrial Park or Free Zone.
+2. Operator in an Industrial Park or Free Zone who invests in processing agricultural products; manufacturing or assembling medical appliances, medical sundries or pharmaceuticals, building materials, automobiles and house hold appliances; manufacturing furniture, pulp, paper, printing and publishing of instructional materials; manufacturing chemicals for agricultural use, industrial use, textiles, glassware, leather products, industrial machinery, electrical equipment, sanitary pads and diapers; establishing or operating vocational or technical institutes; or carrying on business in logistics and warehousing, information technology or commercial farming or manufacture of tyres, foot ware, mattresses or tooth paste; manufactures chemicals for agricultural use, industrial use, textiles, glassware, leather products, industrial machinery, electrical equipment, sanitary pads and for diapers Income derived by a person from undertaking any of the listed business activities in the Industrial Park or Free Zone.
 10 years Must invest a minimum of USD 10m for foreign investors and USD 300,000 for EAC citizens or USD 150,000 where the investment is made upcountry.
 Incentive takes effect from the date of commencement of the specified business, same incentives applies to an existing operator in an Industrial Park or Free Zone.
 The investor must use at least 70% of locally sourced raw materials and employ at least 70% EAC citizens who must take up at least 70% of the wage bill.
-2. Investor outside an industrial park or free zone carrying out activities as in 1 above.
-Income derived by a person from undertaking any of the specified business activities.
+3. Investor outside an industrial park or free zone carrying out activities as in 2 above Income derived by a person from undertaking any of the specified business activities.
 10 years Must invest a minimum of USD 10m for foreign investors and USD 300,000 for EAC citizens or USD 150,000 where the investment is made upcountry.
 Incentive takes effect from the date of commencement of the specified business, same incentives applies to an existing operator in an Industrial Park or Free Zone.
 The investor must use at least 70% of locally sourced raw materials and employ at least 70% EAC citizens who must take up at least 70% of the wage bill.
-3. Collective Investment Schemes tothe extent of distribution Income tax exemption for Collective Investment Schemes Indefinite Must be licensed to operate as a collective investment scheme.
+4. Exporters of finished consumer and capital goods.
+Income derived from the exportation of finished consumer and capital goods.
+10 years Exemption valid from the beginning of the investment.
+Investor must export at least 80% of production.
+Investor must apply for and be issued with a certificate of exemption.
+5. Collective Investment Schemes to the extent of distribution Income tax exemption for Collective Investment Schemes Indefinite Must be licensed to operate as a collective investment scheme.
 Participants in the scheme should not have day to day control over the management of the property.
-Participants contributions and ultimate income/profits must be pooled Property must be managed as a whole by the operator of the scheme 4.
-Private employers of persons with disabilities (PWDs) Deduction of 2% Income tax for employers that employ PWDs Indefinite 5% of employees must be PWDs 5.
-Non- profit making Organizations Income tax exemption Indefinite Where the Commissioner has issued a written ruling stating that it is exempt